ramigs/strapi-nuxt-article/strapi-nuxt.md

 "This contains a form with three fields: username, email, and password.
 Each field is bound to a corresponding data on the component.
 When the form is submitted, a register method will be called.
 Using the Axios module, we make a post request to the /register endpoint, passing along the user data.

-If the registration was successful, we make use of the Auth module’s loginWith(), using the local strategy and passing the user data to log the user in.
-Then we redirect the user to the homepage.
-If there is an error during the registration, we set the error data as the error message gotten from the API response.
+If the registration was successful, we display a success message, requesting that the user completes the registration process by clicking the confirmation link in sent email:

+PRINTSCREEN

-If there is an error, the error message is displayed by a Notification component, which we’ll create shortly."
+If an error occurs, the error message is displayed by the Notification component we've created previously:

+PRINTSCREEN

 ### Confirm Email